arizon-dev/quickblaze-encrypt/SECURITY.md

 | <img align="center" src="https://img.shields.io/github/v/tag/arizon-dev/quickblaze-encrypt?label=%20&style=flat-square"> and above.|✅|
 | Below <img align="center" src="https://img.shields.io/github/v/tag/arizon-dev/quickblaze-encrypt?label=%20&style=flat-square">. |❌|

 > Versions below the latest release are not supported.
+This includes **all** canary non-releases.
 We will not be providing support for them and suggestions, bug reports and other requests will be automatically ignored.

 ## Reports & Submissions